therewasaguy/DM2193b-webdev-SP16/assignments/show_and_tells.md

 <table>
 <tr>
 <td><p>Before each class session, three students will share a link with the class.
 Dates will be posted on the schedule overview and Show and Tells will begin on Feb 3.</p>
 <p><b>Post to slack.
 Begin message with "S&amp;T: descriptive name" (where descriptive name is a title that describes your show and tell).
 You will post 2 for the semester.
-See details below.
-You can do post A and B in any order you like.</b></p>
+See details below.</b></p>

 For post A, select a link to one of the following:
 <ul>